-The Class diagram can be used to create visual representations of the stakeholders including how they are related to each other.
+The Class diagram can be used to create visual representations of the stakeholders, including how they are related to each other.
 An alternate image can be used to make the diagrams more appealing and to visually represent stakeholder groups.
-They are also useful for presenting parts of the information architecture such as conceptual and logical models.
-Principles can be displayed and communicated using a class diagram and their relationships to other parts of the model can be demonstrated.
+Class diagrams are also useful for presenting parts of the information architecture such as conceptual and logical models.
+Principles can be displayed and communicated using a Class diagram and their relationships to other parts of the model can be demonstrated.

 Learn More: Class Diagram